Lanxess Arena: History

 On June 2, 2008, it was announced that Kölnarena would be renamed Lanxess Arena, for a period of ten years.
 The sponsor, Lanxess AG, is a specialty chemicals group based in the Lanxess Tower in Deutz, Cologne.
 This naming-rights deal was extended in 2017 until December 31, 2023.
 Then in October 2023, it was announced that the cooperation between the arena and Lanxess had been extended for another 5 years until 2028.

 Events

 The arena is primarily used by Kölner Haie (ice hockey), VfL Gummersbach (handball), Köln RheinStars (basketball), and as a concert venue.
-In the world of Counter-Strike eSports, the venue is known as "The Cathedral", having played host to the annual Intel Extreme Masters Cologne event since 2015, including two Major Championships, with a third planned.
+In the world of Counter-Strike esports, the venue is known as "The Cathedral", having played host to the annual Intel Extreme Masters Cologne event since 2015, and three Major Championships held in the arena as of 2026.

 Concerts

 Lanxess Arena has been one of the top entertainment venues in Cologne since its opening.
 Many international artists have performed at the venue, spanning a wide range of music genres.
 Artists that have performed their concerts at the venue are listed in the table below.